MathLee/SeaNet/README.md

 # Pre-trained model and testing
-1. We put the pre-trained models in './models/'.
+1. We provide the pre-trained models in './models/'.

 2. Modify paths of pre-trained models and datasets.